DptHiggs/Interferometry-CAD-Files/README.md

 Repository containing all CAD files and simulation reports for GDBP Lightning Interferometry enclosure design

-All CAD files and assemblies are in CAD folder <br>
+All CAD files are stored in zip files <br>
 LI designation denotes parts designed for this project <br>
 LIA designation denotes assemblies designed for this project.